Shahad24/AICITY2022_Track3_Team95/README.md

     - Video_1.mp4
     - Video_2.mp4
   ### Video Segmentation
   The following command takes untrimmed video as input and generate equal-length clips.
-To produce the same result in the leaderboard you should use the segmentation type 1 --segmentation_type settings.
+To produce the same result in the leaderboard you should use the segmentation type 1 settings.
 Type one setting will divide the untrimmed video into (video length in second/2) clips.
   ```bash
   python videoSegmentation.py --file_paths_video 'path to the root of folders that contains videos' --out_file 'specify the output path' --segmentation_type 1
   ```